Nrikolo/UCAFleet/README.md

 ##Summary

-Build upon the mesa package, this is an agent based model simulating a network/fleet of UAVs carrying payloads from point A to B. Those payload are randomly generated at each airport with random physical attributes as well as a destination.
+Build upon the mesa package, this is an agent based model simulating a network/fleet of UAVs carrying packages from point A to B. Each of those points is an airport.
+Those packages are randomly generated at each airport with random physical attributes as well as a destination.

 UAVs are tasked with transporting those payloads from their present location to the destination.

+The aim is to maximize UAV utilization while minimizing package life span.

+##Characteristics

+* The UAV is based on a Dominator XP from Aeronautics.
+A modified Diamond DA 42 to an RPAS.
+* The airport network is based on actual city distances in eastern Canada.

+##Assumptions

+* There is no limit as to the number of UAV in a single airport
+* The model doesn't support "hub and spoke" routing.
+Meaning, a package source and destination must be connected by a single flight segment.
+* Each airport is connected to all the other airports (Will be changed in the future)

 ## Files